Azure/azure-cli/doc/configuring_your_machine.md

 ## Running Tests:
 #### Command line
-  The test and style check scripts
+  Running the `dev_setup.py` file installed the test and style check scripts into the `tools` directory under your `<root clone>` directory and added them into the current virtualenv.

 ##### Windows/OSX/Ubuntu: